Confidential Agent

 Confidential Agent is a 1945 American spy film starring Charles Boyer and Lauren Bacall which was a Warner Brothers production.
-The movie was directed by Herman Shumlin and produced by Robert Buckner with Jack L. Warner as executive producer.
+The movie was directed by Herman Shumlin and produced by Robert Buckner, with Jack L. Warner as executive producer.
 The screenplay was by Robert Buckner, based on the 1939 novel The Confidential Agent by Graham Greene.
-The music score was by Franz Waxman and the cinematography by James Wong Howe.
-The supporting cast includes George Coulouris and Peter Lorre.
+The music score was by Franz Waxman and the cinematographer was James Wong Howe.
+The supporting cast included George Coulouris and Peter Lorre.